-- HIV rapid testing for gay, bisexual and other men who have sex with men through our SX service
+We also provide HIV rapid testing for gay, bisexual and other men who have sex with men through our SX service

 If you're thinking about getting an HIV test, you can speak with a member of our team to find out what options you have available.
 Get in touch.

-This is where you can get a rapid HIV test, as well as free condoms and lube.
+The testing clinic provides the opportunity to get a rapid HIV test, as well as free condoms and lube.

 We offer a range of tailored training and awareness sessions for community groups and professionals across Highland.